 In this section of the Policy, we outline our high-level corporate governance principles.
 We believe that good corporate governance enhances long-term shareholder value, and therefore Coronation has a fiduciary duty to its clients to ensure, as far as possible, that the companies in which we invest are committed to adhering to sound corporate governance principles.
 In keeping with this commitment, Coronation endorses the King IV Corporate Governance Code.
-In addition, we support the United Nations supported Principles for Responsible Investment (PRI), the South African Code for Responsible Investing (CRISA) and the UK Stewardship Code (for more information on how we apply these, see our ESG Policy).
+In addition, we support the United Nations supported Principles for Responsible Investment (PRI), the South African Code for Responsible Investing (CRISA 2) and the UK Stewardship Code.
+For more information on how we apply these, please see our Stewardship and Sustainable Investing Policy which is available on our website at Coronation Stewardship & Sustainable Investing Policy.

-Coronation has significant expertise in corporate governance and we believe that dedicating significant time to studying the corporate governance of the companies we invest in will have a meaningful impact on assessing a company's long-term prospects.
+Coronation has significant expertise in corporate governance, and we believe that dedicating significant time to studying the corporate governance of the companies that we invest in will have a meaningful impact on assessing a company's long-term prospects.